Shahrzad (Sherry) Sadighim, PsyD

 Misconception: “Therapy will help me get rid of the feelings I don’t want.”

 Reality: To be alive means to experience the whole gamut of human emotions, including the uncomfortable ones like anxiety, sadness, anger, and shame.
 Paradoxically, the more fully we feel our feelings, the less intense and problematic they become over time!
 My job is to help patients develop the skills to better recognize, understand, and tolerate their feelings, and in so doing, expand their capacity for pleasurable and joyful emotions.

-Reality: Although it sounds counterintuitive, the research shows that on average, most therapists do not become more effective over time!
-Instead, the best therapists are those that consistently seek their patients’ feedback about how therapy is working for them, openly discuss their concerns, and incorporate that feedback into their practice.
-To that end, in my work with my patients, I regularly check in with them about how therapy is going, carefully listen to their input, and adjust treatment as needed.
+In fact, the research shows that the most effective clinicians are those that consistently seek their patients’ feedback about how therapy is working for them, openly discuss their concerns, and incorporate that feedback into their practice .
+To that end, in my work with my patients, I regularly check in with them about how therapy is going, carefully consider to their input, and adjust the course of treatment as needed.